cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Discarding unwanted items

 Units can carry only one type of items at a time.
 It might therefore be sometimes necessary to discard items that are no longer needed.
 The simple, but not-so-obvious way of doing so, is to drop the item into the air:

 ```
-itemDrop(@air, @unit.totalItems);
+itemDrop(@air, @unit.@totalItems);
 ```

 In case of dropping things into the air, all items are always dropped, regardless of the specified amount.
 I'd still suggest specifying the correct amount, just in case something changes in the future.

 ## Using Buildings

 Mindustry allows your processors to control and receive information from any allied building only if they are linked to your processor, which can be done on a limited processor's range.
 Otherwise, you can only use units to get building and block information.
 Getting this data is not just limited to your buildings.
 You can also obtain enemy building information, which is not possible with linking to your processor since you can't link to an enemy building.

 ### Locating the core

 One of the first thing you'll probably want to do is to locate your core, as it is the most important building in the game.
 Doing so without a processor placed next to the core requires a unit.
 As soon as you bind a unit, just issue this command:

 ```
-found = ulocate(building, core, false, core_x, core_y, core);
+found = ulocate(building, core, false, out core_x, out core_y, out core);
 ```

 Let's look at each argument here:

 * `found` is a variable that will receive the result of the operation, `true` if the code was found, `false` if it wasn't.
-If you don't need it, use just `ulocate(building, core, false, core_x, core_y, core)`.
+If you don't need it, use just `ulocate(building, core, false, out core_x, out core_y, out core)`.
 * `ulocate` is the name of the function we're calling.
-* `building` and `core` are constant values that specify what are we looking for, They must be specified exactly like this, you cannot, for example, store them in variable (e.g. `type = core; ulocate(building, type, false, core_x, core_y, core)` won't work).
+* `building` and `core` are constant values that specify what are we looking for, They must be specified exactly like this, you cannot, for example, store them in variable (e.g. `type = core; ulocate(building, type, false, out core_x, out core_y, out core)` won't work).
 * `false` specifies we're looking for our own core.
 Put `true` if you want to locate enemy one.
 * `core_x` and `core_y` are variables that will receive the position of the core on the map.
+Since they receive a value produced by the instruction, they are "output" arguments and need to be marked with the `out` keyword.
 Use them to send your units there.
+If you don't need them, you can omit them.
-* `core` is the building itself, and it can be used to query its state:
+* `core`, again an output argument, receives the building itself, and it can be used to query its state:

 ```
 findFreeUnit(@poly, 1);
-ulocate(building, core, false, core_x, core_y, core);
+ulocate(building, core, false, , , out core);
-println("Silicon status: ", core.silicon);
+println("Silicon status: ", core.@silicon);
 printflush(message1) ;
 ```